csvwolf/restc-chrome-extension/README.md

 - [ ] A global switch to enable / disable restc
 - [ ] A more friendly UI for popup
-- [ ] Icon and more information in manifeset